UofTrees/ProjectX2020/README.md

 # Baseline RNN and LSTM
 ## Training
-You may use the following command to train the baseline RNN or LSTM models.
+You may use the following command to train the baseline RNN or LSTM model.
 The results can be found in `/baseline/baseline_results`.
 ```shell
 $ cd baseline
 $ python train_baseline.py --region=cr --lr=0.001 --batch_size=256 --seq_len=100 --num_epochs=1 --n_hidden=20 --model_name=lstm